wootfish/theseus.dht/docs/index.md

 If you want to get in touch with me (Eli), you can reach me a couple different ways:
 - [Twitter](#https://twitter.com/elisohl): my DMs are open.
 - Email: my first and last name, with no punctuation, at gmail.
-- Signal: Send a Twitter DM or email asking for my number.
+- Signal: Send a Twitter DM or email asking for my personal number.
+Sorry, but I don't have a dedicated phone number to share publicly.
-- Github: I do keep a close eye on this repo, so opening an issue or pull request would also work to get my attention.
+- Github: I try to keep a close eye on this repo, so opening an issue or pull request would also work to get my attention.

 All else being equal, reaching out over Twitter DMs or here on Github are probably the most reliable ways of reaching me.